peterhinch/micropython-mqtt/mqtt_as/esp32_gateway/GATEWAY.md

 Run args:
  1. `debug` Prints progress and RAM usage messages.
  2. `qlen` Defines the size (for each node) of the incoming MQTT message queue.
- 3. `lpmode` If `True` the gateway makes no attmpt to send messages to nodes unless they have just transmitted and are known to be ready to receive.
+ 3. `lpmode` If `True` the gateway makes no attempt to send messages to nodes unless they have just transmitted and are known to be ready to receive.
 Avoids spurious message transmission if all nodes are mainly in `deepsleep`.